 Whether you enjoy the traditional Dungeons & Dragons style of fantasy or the more recent gritty take on the genre, there is surely a game out there for you.

-Here, we’ll be taking a look at some of the best fantasy games on Steam.
-So, without further ado, let’s get started.
+Below, we’ll be taking a look at some of Steam’s best fantasy games.

 10. South Park Franchise